Introduction

 Fun Facts About Skim Milk

-- Historic Roots: Skim milk dates back centuries and was often given to livestock before becoming popular for human consumption.
+- Historic Roots: This dairy option dates back centuries and was often given to livestock before becoming popular for human consumption.

-- Fortification: Modern skim milk is fortified with vitamins A and D to match the nutritional profile of whole milk.
+- Fortification: Modern versions are fortified with vitamins A and D to match the nutritional profile of whole milk.

 - Weight Loss Friendly: Its low-calorie content makes it a staple in many weight-loss diets.